cyclops-ui/templates/digital-ocean-example/README.md

 <img width="618" alt="Screenshot 2024-11-07 at 14 34 18" src="https://github.com/user-attachments/assets/933e929c-a3f3-4ebf-9836-705c0d7cf7c7">

-After you downloaded the kubeconfig file, you can configure your `kubectl` to access your DO cluster by setting the environment variable `KUBECONFIG` to point to your kubeconfig file:
+After you download the kubeconfig file, you can configure your `kubectl` to access your DO cluster by setting the environment variable `KUBECONFIG` to point to your kubeconfig file:

 ```bash
 export KUBECONFIG=~/Downloads/<name of your cluster>-kubeconfig.yaml